gem/oq-engine/doc/engine/What's-new.md

 Bug fixes and changes with respect to OpenQuake 1.5
 ----------------------------------------------------

-1. A deprecation warning is printed every time you use a risk model in the NRML 0.4 format.
+1. The most important change is the support for NRML 0.5.
+A deprecation warning is printed every time you use a risk model in the NRML 0.4 format.
 To get rid of the warning you must upgrade the risk model files to NRML 0.5.
 There is a command to do that recursively on a directory.
 Just write

   ``$ oq-lite upgrade_nrml <some-directory>``